inkstitch/inkstitch/collections/_docs/fr/004-013-visualize.md

 This will display red, yellow and green dots on top of your elements so you can identify areas of high density easily.

+## Print PDF

+Information about the print pdf preview are collected in an other section: [more info about the pdf export](/fr/docs/print-pdf)